 - Pure Encapsulations: Phyto ADR This contains 150 mg of vitamin B5 and Panax ginseng extract (root), 100 mg of Eleutherococcus senticosus extract (root), 150 mg of a popular and highly beneficial adaptogen called ashwagandha extract (root), and 50 mg of Rhodiola rosea extract (root).

-Vitamin D: Extensive research (30) reveals that low levels of vitamin D play a role in autoimmune diseases (31), including Hashimoto’s.
+Extensive research (30) reveals that low levels of vitamin D play a role in autoimmune diseases (31), including Hashimoto’s.
 This sunshine vitamin has a potential to suppress an overactive immune system, thus, benefiting people with Hashimoto’s.
 Part of that reason is because vitamin D promotes healthy T and B cell function (32).
-These cells can become autoreactive, leading to the production of antibodies that attack its own body.
+These cells can become autoreactive, leading to the production of antibodies that attack their own body.
 Ensuring adequate vitamin D intake is essential if you have an autoimmune condition.